MicroEJ/docs/VEEPortingGuide/vgGradient.rst

 ======================

 The Gradient module implements the framework of the MicroVG `LinearGradient`_.
-It provides Low-Level APIs that consist in creating a linear gradient in a platform-specific format.
+It provides Abstraction Layer APIs that consist in creating a linear gradient in a platform-specific format.
 After the gradient creation and encoding, the gradient data should not change when the application draws it: the encoded format should be used by the platform-specific implementation (generally GPU).

 A linear gradient is a succession of colors at different positions.